Marrakech / Morocco

-We also squeeze in a trip to the desert – think of a charming bivouac of a dozen oriental-inspired tents in one of the most beautiful corners of Morocco.
-There is a 360° view of the peaceful wide-open spaces, where we camel ride, have cocktails, desert dinner, and disconnect from everyday life.
+We enjoy an evening in the desert – think of a charming bivouac of a dozen oriental-inspired tents in one of the most beautiful corners of Morocco.
+There is a 360° view of the peaceful wide-open spaces, where we camel ride, have drinks and dinner, and disconnect from everyday life.

-We also squeeze in shopping in the French Quarter, visit Yves St Laurent’s gardens, cooking at the fabulous Riad El Mazouar, enjoying the famous main square Jeema el Fna, and getting steamed up in the hammam.
+We also squeeze in shopping in the French Quarter, visit Yves St Laurent’s gardens, cooking at the fabulous Riad El Mazouar, soak up the famous main square Jeema el Fna, and get steamed up in the hammam.